Find out why travel insurance should be the first thing you pack for your next holiday – and not just because the government says so*.

 Whichever way you look at it, buying or going without travel insurance is a gamble.
 If you buy cover for your trip, there’s every chance that you won’t actually have to use it.
 This could make travel insurance seem like an unnecessary extra expense, and the money you put towards your premium could have been better used as holiday spending money.

 But what if something did go wrong on your trip?
 What if you crashed your rental car, had all your luggage stolen, or experienced a medical emergency?
 Without travel insurance, those events could cost you thousands of dollars and even have life-changing financial consequences.
-In DFAT and the Insurance Council of Australia’s 2016 Survey of Australians’ Travel Insurance Behaviour, three quarters (72%) of uninsured travellers acknowledged that they are exposed to significant or devastating debt when heading overseas without any cover.
+In DFAT and the Insurance Council of Australia’s 2017-18 Survey of Australians’ Travel Insurance Behaviour, "13% of those without insurance expected the Australian Government would contribute to medical expenses (it does not)."

 This is why travel insurance is such a wise investment.
 While it’s impossible to predict what the future holds, travel insurance gives you the peace of mind that comes with knowing you will be protected no matter what life throws at you.
 Start comparing policies today to make sure you’re covered for your next trip.